jamiejamiebobamie/MVC-Pinterest-Labels/label_conventions.md

 describe features of figures, but focus on the most pronounced / defining traits, and be broad, but also specific when doing so.
 “wings” “bat”, “angle” “wings” “bird” “feather”, “tail” “scorpion”

+action verbs should be included if there is a singular figure in the picture (even "standing")

+the label "full_body" is one of the only underscored: "_" labels and denotes if the entire body is in the picture and should only be used on pictures with a single or primary figure in the frame.

+the label "white_" is another underscored: "_" label and denotes that the figure is surrounded by a white (or solid of one color) background with the only color or B/W aspects being in the figure itself. (not really necessary as these images usually already have a #fffff hexCode label.) (does a black background get included in this category?)